AAA Editor Notes

 Carillon Historical Park, at 1000 Carillon Blvd., is part of the Dayton Aviation Heritage National Historical Park.
-The 30 structures on these 65 acres relate America's development over the past 2 centuries, with emphasis on the contributions made by Dayton's heritage of creativity and invention in transportation.
-A presentation features animatronic figures representing the Wright brothers, Charles Kettering and two other Dayton businessmen; the segment about the 1913 Dayton flood includes sounds of thunder and you'll be sprayed with water from the theater ceiling.
+The 30 structures on the 65-acre campus relate America's development over the past 2 centuries, with emphasis on the contributions made by Dayton's heritage of creativity and invention in transportation.
+A presentation features animatronic figures representing the Wright brothers, Charles Kettering and two other Dayton industrialists sharing the story of how Dayton changed the world.

-The John W. Berry, Sr. Wright Brothers Aviation Center displays the original 1905 Wright Flyer III, the first practical airplane.
+The John W. Berry, Sr. Wright Brothers National Museum displays the original 1905 Wright Flyer III, the first practical airplane.
 Other displays include a 1930s print shop, vintage bicycles, antique automobiles and a 1903 Barney & Smith parlor car.
-The attraction is also home to the Deeds Carillon, a carousel, a restored canal lock and a 1796 log tavern.
+The attraction is also home to the Deeds Carillon, a carousel, a restored canal lock and a 1796 log tavern, purportedly the oldest building in Dayton.

 Picnicking is permitted.
 Food is available.
 Time: Allow 2 hours minimum.